Rectal Cancer

 Treatment of Stages II and III Rectal Cancer

-Treatment of stage II and stage III rectal cancer may include the following:
+Treatment of stage II and stage III rectal cancer may include:

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.